-Essay 2 is a choice of three analysing the musical elements, context and language of one set work.
+Essay 2 is a choice of three, analysing the musical elements, context and language of one set work.

 Students have four 70-minute lessons per week.
 A performance seminar is also held once a week, in which students take turns to perform in front of their peers, to increase confidence and work on performance skills.
-All Music students receive a fortnightly individual performance tutorial with their music teacher.
-Students should also be having lessons with a specialist instrumental/vocal teacher.
-We can organise these lessons if you so wish, or you can have a private teacher.

-In addition to the academic courses, the department thrives on practical work.
-Music ensembles act as enrichment for both examination and non-examination students.
-Choir, ukulele band and jazz ensemble especially involve students in activity which support A Level work and also provide enjoyment and a break from academic study at lunchtimes.
+Wyke choir and instrumental ensemble especially involve students in activity which supports their A level work and also provides enjoyment and a break from academic study at lunchtimes.
 Rehearsals culminate in concerts at various times of the year.

 Lessons need to be booked as early as possible to allow the appropriate arrangements to be made with external agencies.
 If you are confident that Wyke is your first choice for further study, please express your interest during the preceding Summer term at Wyke Start.
 Final arrangements for music tuition will be made during enrolment in September.

 If you think taking a gap year is a chance to sit back and relax, think again!
 Former A level Music student, Lucy Tessier is maximising her time by working…

 From Winifred Holtby Academy to Wyke, from Wyke to the Royal Northern College of Music, from RNCM to the Royal Opera House and more.
 Former A level Music student, James…